wp-plugins/yet-another-stars-rating/readme.txt

 2. Another example of a restaurant review

 == Changelog ==

+= 0.3.5 =
+* Added a new dark style to better suite dark theme
+* Added a new custom text to show when a non logged user has voted
+* Css minor changes

 = 0.3.4 =
 * In settings page is now possible add some custom text to make appear before "Overall Rating" or "Visitor's Rating" are showed